 As you can see, EX allows essentially everything except quick lubes, u-stor-its, recycling centers, and public parking garages.

 Are there problems?
-You Betcha.
+Certainly.
 For one, Portland confines EXd to a few “headline” urban districts, and the exclusions reflect that.
 In a broader EX type zone there isn’t any good reason to ban gas stations or oil change places.
-Mini storage units are one of the most compatible land uses known to man, and will happily nestle up to everything from residences to refineries.
 And the conditional use requirement for public parking facilities seems to reflect a particularly Portland skittishness about parking.
 If you’re going to eliminate minimum parking requirements, you also need to allow for standalone public garages to fill latent demand for spots.

 Portland’s EXd also contains a 65′ height limit.
 Portland tends to avoid tall buildings in general, perhaps out of fear that they will block someone’s view of Mount Hood.
 But good lighting and air circulation are better achieved with slender towers than blocky mid-rises.
 Where a block of 4:1 FAR might translate into a six-story mid-rise with a central courtyard, that same 4:1 FAR could be a single story of retail with a slender 20-story tower rising out of one corner of the lot.
 The latter casts far less of the adjacent streets in shadows as the sun moves through the sky.